-Do you ever catch yourself wishing this virus thing would just go away?
+Do you ever catch yourself wishing your biggest business frustrations would just disappear?

 How about hoping your customers would just pay you on time?

 Maybe your dream is for every employee to show up on time, finish all their tasks without a problem and thank you for all you do on the way out the door!

 This frustrating pursuit of happiness can be called the “ If-Then Fallacy”.
 It’s basically some version of:

 If some business challenge I can’t control would go away…

 Then my business life would be happier.

 It is like a sailor whose belief is if the seas would just calm down, they could happily sail along on their journey.

 How do you think that strategy works for the sailor?